rafelafrance/digi-leap/README.md

 We find labels with a custom trained YOLOv7 model (https://github.com/WongKinYiu/yolov7).

 - Labels that the model classified as typewritten are outlined in orange.
-- All other identified labels are outlined in teal.
+- Other identified labels are outlined in teal.
 - All label are extracted into their own image file.

 Scripts: